theprantadutta/quotely_flutter_app/README.md

 # Quotely ✨

 Quotely is a Flutter app designed for quote enthusiasts.
 It allows users to explore, save, and share inspirational quotes from various authors.
+It also has a separate section for AI generated facts.
 With beautiful custom UI and seamless functionality, Quotely provides a delightful experience for browsing quotes, searching for authors, and staying inspired with daily notifications.

 [![Download Latest APK](https://img.shields.io/badge/Download-Latest%20APK-brightgreen?style=for-the-badge&logo=android)](https://github.com/theprantadutta/quotely_flutter_app/releases/latest/download/quotely.apk)